Simple spines of homotopy 2-spheres are unique: Introduction

 \subsection{Acknowledgments}

 We thank Daniel Kasprowski for encouraging us to prove Lemma~\ref{lem:regularhomotopy}, Lisa Piccirillo for discussions on exotic spines, and Marco Golla for a potentially helpful suggestion which turned out not to be needed.
+We also thank the anonymous referee, whose insightful questions and comments led to improvements in the article.
 We both gratefully acknowledge the MPIM, where we were visitors for part of the time this paper was written.
 MP warmly thanks ETH Z\"urich and Peter Feller for hospitality during a productive visit.
-PO was partially supported by the SNSF Grant~181199, and MP was partially supported by EPSRC New Investigator grant EP/T028335/1 and EPSRC New Horizons grant EP/V04821X/1.
+PO was partially supported by the SNSF Grant~181199, and MP was partially supported by EPSRC New Investigator grant EP/T028335/2 and EPSRC New Horizons grant EP/V04821X/2.